-Possessive adjectives are used to show ownership or possession.
+- Possessive adjectives are used to indicate ownership and always precede nouns.

 - It is my pen.